Q. When does the 2021 free agency signing period begin?

-A. For restricted free agents, from March 13 to April 19.
-For unrestricted free agents who have received the May 7 tender from their prior club, from March 13 to July 22 (or the first scheduled day of the first NFL training camp, whichever is later).
-For franchise players, from March 13 until the Tuesday following Week 10 of the regular season, November 12.
-For transition players, from March 13 until July 22.
+A. For restricted free agents, from March 17 to April 23.
+For unrestricted free agents who have received a tender from their prior club by the Monday immediately following the final day of the NFL Draft for the 2021 League Year (i.e., May 3), from March 17 to July 22 (or the first scheduled day of the first NFL training camp, whichever is later).
+For franchise players, from March 17 until the Tuesday following Week 10 of the regular season, November 16.
+For transition players, from March 17 until July 22.
 After July 22 and until 4 p.m.
-ET on the Tuesday following Week 10 of the regular season, November 12, the prior club has exclusive negotiating rights to unrestricted free agents and transition players.
-If the above-listed players do not sign by November 12, they must sit out the season.
+ET on the Tuesday following Week 10 of the regular season, November 16, the prior club has exclusive negotiating rights to unrestricted free agents and transition players.
+If the above-listed players do not sign by November 16, they must sit out the season.

 Q. What is the difference between a restricted free agent and an unrestricted free agent?